vmware-tanzu-labs/yaml-overlay-tool/README.md

 After the instructions have either been rendered or read, they are processed.

-Processing begins at the instruction's `common_overlays` if they exist in the instruction set.  `yot` combines the `common_overlays` with the `yaml_files.path.overlays` first if they exist.
-If `yaml_files.path.overlays` do not exist, `yot` combines `common_overlays` with `yaml_files.path.documents.path.overlays`.
-In both of these scenarios, the `common_overlays` will always be applied prior to the more granular overlays.
+Processing begins at the instruction's `commonOverlays` if they exist in the instruction set.  `yot` combines the `commonOverlays` with the `yaml_files.path.overlays` first if they exist.
+If `yaml_files.path.overlays` do not exist, `yot` combines `commonOverlays` with `yaml_files.path.documents.path.overlays`.
+In both of these scenarios, the `commonOverlays` will always be applied prior to the more granular overlays.

-If no `common_overlays` have been defined, processing starts at the first item of the `yaml_files` list and processes one yaml file `path` at a time sequentially.
+If no `commonOverlays` have been defined, processing starts at the first item of the `yaml_files` list and processes one yaml file `path` at a time sequentially.
 Within each yaml file `path`, `overlays` are processed first if set, followed by the items within the `documents` key, which applies overlays to specific documents within a multi-yaml document yaml file.
 A single yaml document in a yaml file could still be referred to by `path: 0` from the `documents` key if desired.

 ### 3. Output